Research themes and projects

 The Baltic herring research project aims to gain comprehensive insights into the intricate reproductive biology of the Baltic herring (Clupea harengus membras) within the northern Baltic ecosystem.
 The roots of the research project are in a study examining the effects of increased ship traffic in the Archipelago Sea (SW Finland) to local herring stocks.
 Since this first study, the project has continued and expanded to map out herring spawning areas in the inner archipelago and to investigate ecological and evolutionary factors influencing herring spawning events and reproductive success.

-During the project’s almost four-decade long history, environmental conditions at the spawning area have changed considerably, e.g. due to eutrophication, rising sea temperature and decreased salinity, which gives us means to study how the herring adapt to changing environmental conditions and anthropogenic pressures.
+During the project’s four-decade long history, environmental conditions at the spawning area have changed considerably, e.g. due to eutrophication, rising sea water temperature and decreasing salinity, which gives us means to study how the herring adapt to changing environmental conditions and anthropogenic pressures.

 Ongoing projects